Updated April 10, 2018

-Welcome to the second part of "Private Investigations and Crime Scene Investigations," based on a series of classes my husband and I taught four years ago for Kiss of Death, the mystery-suspense arm of the Romance Writers of America.
+Welcome to the second part of "Private Investigations and Crime Scene Investigations," based on a series of classes my husband and I taught for Kiss of Death, the mystery-suspense arm of the Romance Writers of America.
+It's also timely as this past week we returned to investigate a crime scene for an attempted homicide charge that involved multiple vehicles.
+The incident occurred several months ago, yet we found physical evidence (pieces of broken parts that matched the vehicles involved) in an area not mentioned in the police report.

-As explained in the first class, PIs typically investigate crimes scenes after law enforcement/others have finished their investigations and re-opened the area back to everyday use.
-I gave several examples of re-opened crime scenes that my husband and I have investigated in the first class.
-Other examples are provided in this second class, too.
+As explained in the first class, PIs typically investigate crime scenes after law enforcement/others have finished their investigations and re-opened the area, returning it to everyday use.

 Now, let's kick off class II with the question...